Full cover. |

 The hard-core ebook missionary for whom it would provide a valuable, eye-opening education and perspective will not, I fear, be reading this book for pleasure or insight.
 When the brain goes completely binary there is little hope.
 Oriented to only 0's and 1's, the binary brain does not recognize the beautiful depth of diversity that 2 to infinity provides, the terrain that the physical book occupies.
 To appreciate books as culturally essential, historically and artistically important physical objects the binaries will have to do the math.
 In this regard, Books as History is Euclid’s Geometry and should be required reading before graduation from high school.

-PEARSON, David.
+__________PEARSON, David.
 Books as History.
 The Importance of Books Beyond Their Texts.
 London and New Castle, DE: The British Library and Oak Knoll Press, 2011.
 First softcover edition, revised, updated and enlarged.
 Tall octavo (8.75 x 9.5 inches).
 208 pages.
 Color-illustrated throughout. $29.95.
 You may order here.

-Of related interest: E-Publishing Consultant Mike Shatzkin Doesn't Understand Books.
+__________Of related interest: E-Publishing Consultant Mike Shatzkin Doesn't Understand Books.

 __________